 12: Touch probe

 The basic principle of this type of probe is that the continuity of an electric circuit is broken when the probe touches a feature in the XY plane at a given Z position or touches a surface in the Z direction at a given X & Y. This lets the machine know where the starting point to cut on the material is.
 While a touch probe is not a necessity, it makes finding zeros more automated.
-Most any touch probe will work with the Onefinity.
-They will be selling their own branded probe.
+Most any touch probe will work with the Onefinity, however they sell their own branded probe that is plug and play.

 Finally, you'll need something to cut.
 The materials you can cut on a CNC would be wood, acrylic, plastic, chipboard, aluminum, brass, linoleum, brick, hdpe, pvc, and many more.